Electoral history of John A. Macdonald: Summary

-Federal general elections, 1867 to 1891
+Dominion elections, 1867 to 1891

 Macdonald led the combined Liberal-Conservative Party and Conservative Party in seven general elections, winning six (1867, 1872, 1878, 1882, 1887 and 1891) and losing once (1874).
+National elections were colloquially referred to as Dominion elections, as the term federal did not gain its popular usage until the 1920s.

-Federal election, 1867
+Dominion election, 1867

 Canada came into existence on July 1, 1867, when the British North America Act, 1867 was proclaimed in force.
 The first general election to Parliament was held in the summer of 1867 and resulted in a majority government for Macdonald and his coalition of Conservatives and Liberal-Conservatives.
 The main opposition was from the Liberals, but there was also a substantial group of Anti-Confederation Members of Parliament from the province of Nova Scotia who were opposed to Confederation and sought to dissolve the new union.